 Dealing with passive-aggressive people can be very difficult because they might deny their feelings or behaviors.
 Here are some tips for dealing with passive-aggressive individuals:

 Be aware of your own feelings.
 Understand your own feelings first.
 You will likely feel hurt and angry.
 Acknowledge those before having a conversation so you can speak on behalf of those emotions rather than through them.

 Be honest and direct.
 Be open about the behaviors you have noticed and the feelings you have.
 They might deny their behavior, but provide clear examples.
 Be assertive and direct about how you feel.

 Be open to their feelings.
 Their behavior might come from their own hurt or insecurity.
-Be open to their feelings and take responsibility for any part of the perceived issue that is appropriate.
+Be open to their feelings, listen to their side and take responsibility for any part of the perceived issue that is appropriate.